0xQRx/LinkFinder/README.md

 -d            | --domain      | Toggle to use when analyzing an entire domain.
 Enumerates over all found JS files.
--b            | --burp        | Toggle to use when inputting a Burp 'Save selected' file containing multiple JS files -c            | --cookies     | Add cookies to the request -h            | --help        | show the help message and exit
+-b            | --burp        | Toggle to use when inputting a Burp 'Save selected' file containing multiple JS files -c            | --cookies     | Add cookies to the request
+              | --out-dir     | Directory to save output files (default: linkfinder_output)
+              | --unknown-domain | Filename to use for files without Original URL pattern (default: unknown_domain)
+-v            | --verbose     | Enable verbose output -t            | --timeout     | Seconds to wait for the server to send data (default: 10) -h            | --help        | show the help message and exit

 ### Examples